 (Salvia officinalis) leaves or flowers have both cleansing and antiseptic properties and are very healing.
 It is also a very safe herb as long as you take care for to use Artemisia (Artemisia spp.) sages.

 (Ulmus fulva) inner bark is healing for topical wounds and soothes irritation.
 Rarely, a dog will have an allergic reaction so, once again, be in-tune with your dog and watch for any signs of itching sneezing or other allergy symptoms.

 3 ½ oz. powdered or finely ground herb from the list above

 Heat the coconut oil and herb in the top part of a double boiler and let the water boil for 1 ½ hours to infuse the herb.

 Strain the herb out of the oil with cheesecloth, squeezing out as much liquid as possible.
 Return to oil to the double boiler and add the beeswax.
 Heat over boiling water, stir frequently until the wax is melted and thoroughly combined.

 Pour into small jars and allow to cool, then seal.
-If stored in the refrigerator, the salve will keep for at least two years.
+If stored in the refrigerator, this herbal salve for paws will keep for at least two years.

 Feel free to contribute!